EvgenOzr/RS_School/README.md

 Task 1.
 Search in https://swapi.dev/.
 You can find planets, people, species, starships, vehicles, films.
+Just type one of this request in search field.